List of Judge Dredd characters: Sisters of Death

 Two undead witch sisters called Phobia (the eldest) and Nausea (the youngest) who come from an unknown dimension and have apparently encouraged and aided planetary-scale genocide on multiple planets, their dark magic increasing in power each time.
 They often appear as beautiful women but are in fact monstrous beings.
 While trapped on Deadworld, the Sisters cannot affect Dredd's Earth unless they have a psychic bridge or some other means of access.
 Even then, their power is dependent on how much the target fears them.
 A fearful target may suffer permanent or lethal injury from the Sister's power, while someone with strong enough will can resist suffering any real effects.
 The two Sisters were once joined with a third Sister, acting as a powerful triad, but she left their side and has opposed them ever since.
 The Sisters are apparently bound by "rules" that say they cannot directly cause genocide themselves but have to rely on agents and avatars who they can influence.
 Along with their Third sibling, Phobia and Nausea are said to have three cousins: Dementia, Ephemera, and Pustula.

-Eventually, Phobia and Nausea come to the version of Earth inhabited by Judge Death and are discovered by him, though it's possible they arranged to be discovered.
+Eventually, Phobia and Nausea come to the version of Earth inhabited by Judge Death and are discovered by him, though it is possible they arranged to be discovered.
 Death falls in love with the Sisters (perhaps psychically influenced by them) and accepts their offer that they use alchemic "Dead Fluids" to turn him and his followers into undead creatures.
 With their new power, the four Dark Judges wage war across their world, aided by the Sisters.
 During this time, the third Sister attempts to work against them.
 Eventually, all life on this Earth is eliminated, leaving it a Deadworld.
 The Sisters have since encouraged the Dark Judges to cause more genocide on other worlds and other Earths, but usually operate in the background, remaining on Deadworld.